Typescale Garden

 In an attempt to easily fix it, you scale down everything to a third of it's size on mobile devices, things are looking good, headings preserve their hierarchy and everything fits well.
 You now go ahead and keep designing that nice landing page, but once you get to a content heavy paragraph, you realize something, the body font just doesn't feel right with the scaling rule applied, you've gone too far and it's not even accessible.
 You make it bigger, continue to write within the landing page but now you notice another problem, the body font is bigger than the smallest heading, that's not right either!

-The problem has made obvious by now, the typographic scale you designed for desktop devices is not going to be easy to adjust for mobile devices, but going trough all of the math, observation and relationships again is going to introduce quite some work.
+The problem has made obvious by now, the typographic scale you designed for desktop devices is not going to be easy to adjust for mobile devices, but going through all of the math, observation and relationships again is going to introduce quite some work.

 If you've ever found yourself in the scenario above, maybe you where iterating in the same way I do, that's why I created this tool, looking to continue to have the flexibility of creating a new typescale for each project as I enjoy to do, but keeping me from having to make the same processes and decisions at least twice just to explore a typographic scale.